Classic Fruit Tart with Custard

 Assemble

 - No more than 24 hours before serving, assemble the tart.
-Spread the pastry cream over the tart shell.
+Spread the custard over the tart shell.
 Arrange the fruit over the top in a pretty pattern.
 Lightly brush the top of the tart with the fruit glaze.
 Alternatively, you can toss the fruit in the glaze before arranging it over the tart.

 - Store in the refrigerator for up to 3 days.
 For the best quality, eat the tart within 24 hours.